lyhbio/HN-DRES/Snakemake/README.md

-# HNDRES
+# HN-DRES
-HNDRES: a repository for heterogeneous network-based drug repositioning method evaluation snakemake workflow
+HN-DRES: a repository for heterogeneous network-based drug repositioning method evaluation snakemake workflow
 ## How to use
 We use two methods HGIMC and BNNR as examples.